 Before starting this project, visit Lowe’s to see the different storage solutions available, including:

-Use a label maker and add tags to each bin and cabinet to easily identify the contents.
+Use a label maker and add tags to each storage container and cabinet to easily identify the contents.

 Once you have your plan and you've selected your storage options, it's time to start getting things back in order.
 Here are some ideas.

-Keep lawn and garden tools off the floor with an adjustable K-rail wall system.
-To install the K-rail tracks, mark your studs, drill holes, and attach with screws.
-Then add hooks to hang tools.
+Keep lawn and garden tools off the floor with an adjustable hanging rail system.
+The rails mount to your garage walls and you add hooks to hang tools.
 The open floor space underneath is a great spot for your mower or wheelbarrow.

 Use hanging rails for sports gear too.
-Baskets are available for balls, and hooks can be used for bats.
+Baskets are available for balls you can use hooks for bats.
 Hooks are also great for hanging bikes out of the way during colder months.
 When summer rolls around, use a small rack on the floor so you can grab and go.

 The traditional workbench is ideal for weekend projects.
-Low cabinets can be multifunctional by adding a top for use as a workbench.
+You can make low cabinets multifunctional by adding a top for use as a workbench.

-Use versatile pegboard for a custom layout of hand tools and storage containers.
+Use versatile pegboard for a custom layout of hand tools, shelves and storage bins.
 Outline the tools on the pegboard to indicate when something is missing.
 Use drawers for small tools and cabinets for larger items.
 Some cabinets even have locks for added security and safety.
-If children are in the home, consider locking cabinets for storing combustibles or tools that could be dangerous.
+If children are in the home, consider locking cabinets for storing materials or tools that could be dangerous.

 Other items that you use frequently can be stored on open wire shelves.
 Just keep them around eye level or lower for easy access.

-Overhead shelving attaches to your ceiling joists with bolts, keeping less frequently used items out of the way.
-They're ideal for seasonal items.
-When storing your belongings, use plastic bins so you can easily see what's inside and keep everything dust-free.
+Overhead shelving attaches to your ceiling joists, keeping less frequently used items out of the way.
+These shelves are ideal for seasonal items.
+Use plastic storage bins so you can easily see what's inside and keep everything dust-free.